Using Student Feedback to Create Effective Online Learning Experiences

 - Instructor Presence: Social Interaction (i.e. feelings of isolation) and Lack of Support.
 As mentioned above, students don't want to feel isolated.
 It is one of the primary struggles that they deal with as online students.
 While isolation can be addressed through course content, it is up to the instructor to be present and help build the class community.
 An increased faculty presence can help the students feel supported as they progress through the course.

 - Course Content: Technical Difficulties, Social Interaction, and Lack of Structure.
-Technical difficulties (e.g. submitting an assignment, accessing a program, and using Excel) are a top struggle expressed by online students and can lead to them feeling frustrated and upset.
+Technical difficulties (e.g. submitting an assignment, accessing a program, and using Excel) are a top struggle expressed by online students in higher education and can lead to them feeling frustrated and upset.
 While technical issues are bound to happen in any situation, course designers can set the students up for success by making sure they have all the information they need – including ensuring they know where to go for help.

 It is also important to add social interaction elements, such as discussions, group assignments, video, etc., into the course design to build a sense of community and prevent feelings of isolation.
 Course organization and structure is also important as it aligns with the students’ need for clear expectations.
 If the course is disorganized and not designed with a structure in mind, students can feel lost.